PriyanshuMahlawat/MonkeyTypeClone/README.md

 MonkeyTypeClone is a typing speed test web app built from scratch using Django for the backend and JavaScript for the frontend.
 Unlike traditional typing apps, this project implements a unique typing logic to track user input and calculate accuracy dynamically.

+🔧 Known Issues & Bugs 🐛

+1️⃣ Fast Typing Issue - When typing too fast, the system sometimes fails to register inputs correctly.

+2️⃣ Extra Space Issue - Pressing space in the middle of a word once works fine, but doing it multiple times within the same session causes issues in paragraph formatting.

+📌 Any insights or suggestions for improving the typing logic are welcome!

 🌍 Live at: https://priyanshudjango.pythonanywhere.com/ 🚀

 🔥 Features